 I also realised that the nuts were lightly roasted before the store-bought butters were made, and at the time I was experimenting with being 100% raw, so I wondered if there was a way to make them completely raw.

 Once I found Susan’s step-by-step process, I realised that I could actually make my own nut and seed butters at home, and so I did.

 The first few attempts were a little nerve-racking, but once I got the hang of it, I tried making a bunch of different raw butters, including pepita butter, cashew butter and even coconut butter (great for raw macaroons).

-I love the freedom this gives me to make whatever I need, whenever I need it, with nothing but pure, raw nuts and seeds.
+I love the freedom this recipe gives me to make whatever I need, whenever I need it, with nothing but pure, raw, organic nuts and seeds.